"I am not a fan of"….

 "Intuitive" is still fine, but "I like" and "I am not a fan of" is infuriating.
 It is infuriating because..It's not an evidence, it's not scientific, it's downright lazy.
 And it's not helpful to the person seeking feedback and vice versa.

-If the guiding force is our likes & dislikes then the critique has right there ended because we've put the participants in a very uncomfortable situation to critique our personal preferences rather the work.
+If the guiding force is our likes & dislikes then the critique has right there ended because we've put the person seeking feedback in a very uncomfortable position where they would not feel comfortable questioning your likes and dislikes.

 Starting point is we should at least get rid of the following words from our dictionary, while giving someone design feedback or explaining your decisions.